tophathacker/safeswap/README.md

 Future
 ========
-I'd like to make bootstrap a git submodule, but i'll deal with that later when I start to add templating.
+I'd like to make bootstrap a git submodule, also would like to use handlebars.js or Mustache to generate markup from templates